The strain gap in a system of weakly and strongly interacting two-level systems: Acknowledgments

-{\it Acknowledgements ---} We would like to thank Ariel Amir, Juan Carlos Andresen, Danny Barash, Doron Cohen, Yoseph Imry, and Helmut Katzgraber for useful discussions.
-M. S. acknowledges financial support from the ISF and from the Marie Curie Grant PIRG-GA-2009-256313.
-A. B. acknowledges financial support from the Louisiana Board of Regents PFund project no. PFUND-330, Army Research Office grant number vv911NF-13-1-0186, and LINK Program of NSF and Louisiana Board of Regents for supporting his travel to Israel.
+We would like to thank Ariel Amir, Juan Carlos Andresen, Danny Barash, Doron Cohen, Helmut Katzgraber, and the late Yoseph Imry, for useful discussions.
+M. S. acknowledges financial support from the ISF (Grant No. 2300/19).
+A. B. acknowledges the support by Carrol Lavin Bernick Foundation Research Grant (2020-2021), NSF CHE-2201027 grant and LINK Program of the NSF and Louisiana Board of Regents.